sunnymallick/sunnymallick/README.md

 - 🌱 I’m currently learning about SQL.
 - 💬 Ask me about JavaScript, HTML/CSS or cars.
 - 📫 How to reach me: Email with the link above!
 - ⚡ Fun fact: I love cars.
+Currently working on a 1987 Dodge Daytona Shelby Z!

 ### Toolbelts In Progress: